Read Plato with voice, context, and method in the same frame.

 Prompt 2: Identify Plato's major concepts, methods, or questions.

-1. Forms: Stable intelligible realities explain how changing particulars can still be knowable and comparable.
+1. Forms: stable intelligible realities explain how changing particulars can still be knowable and comparable.

-2. Dialectic: Philosophy advances by questioning appearances until the deeper structure of the issue comes into view.
+2. Dialectic: philosophy advances by questioning appearances until the deeper structure of the issue comes into view.

-3. The soul: Justice and knowledge matter because a person can be internally ordered or disordered.
+3. The soul: justice and knowledge matter because a person can be internally ordered or disordered.

-4. The cave: Political and intellectual life are easily trapped by shadows that feel sufficient until education turns the head.
+4. The cave: political and intellectual life are easily trapped by shadows that feel sufficient until education turns the head.

 Prompt 3: Where does Plato's view face its strongest objection?

-1. Strongest objection: Whether the Forms explain knowledge and normativity or simply duplicate the world while making participation mysterious.
+2. Why the objection bites: Whether the Forms explain knowledge and normativity or simply duplicate the world while making participation mysterious.

 Prompt 4: How should a contemporary reader begin with Plato?